Five Greatest Upsets in Super Bowl History

 Football is a sport where the outcome can be decided by mere inches and the National Football League has produced memorable games throughout its history.
 The memories are endless, from last second game-winning field goals to improbable comebacks, the game has seen its fair share of results.
 As a rule, the match-up is never over until the final whistle is blown.
 The season is long for an NFL team and it’s not uncommon for there to be a wide variety of ups and downs throughout it.
 From the first day in preseason to the final snap in the regular season, dedication and hard work has the ability to produce a ticket to the postseason.
 The goal for each and every NFL team is to make it to the Super Bowl.

 The goal for many football fans though is to pick the winner and make a great bet.
-The American Gaming Association, a casino lobbying group, estimated that Americans would bet a grand total of $4.76 billion during Super Bowl LII.
-Before you check Super Bowl betting odds here, you should know that the biggest payoffs come when you can pick a big upset which is why we all love and underdog.
+Before you make your Super Bowl Bet, you should know that the biggest payoffs come when you can pick a big upset which is why we all love an underdog.
 Sometimes the favorites prevail, but other times the underdog wins.
 Here are our five greatest upsets in Super Bowl history

 5) Super Bowl XXXVI : Patriots vs. Rams